Hasvik Municipality: History

 In 1900, Hasvik was connected to the telegraph system of the rest of Norway.

 In June 1944, a Catalina aircraft crashed into a mountain in Hasvik, killing the crew of 6; the crew consisted of Soviet airmen wearing American uniforms; the aircraft was flying from the U.S. to Murmansk, Russia via Iceland.
 (138 PBN-1s produced by Naval Aircraft Factory served with the Soviet Navy, after the NAF transferred ownership via Project ZEBRA).
 The remains of the crew members were moved out of Norway after World War II.

 In 2021, a plaque was unveiled in the presence of minister of defence, representatives from embassies of USA and Russia, and a Russian military attaché; 6 Soviet airmen who died in 1944, were honored.

 Stranded Soviet warship

 The ship was being towed for scrapping, but ran aground in Hasvik in 1994, and was removed in 2012.

 In the sea off the village of Sørvær, the decommissioned Soviet cruiser Murmansk ran aground on Christmas Eve in 1994.
 Her towlines had snapped off the nearby North Cape while the vessel was on its way to India to be scrapped.
 She stayed in Sørvær for 18 years.

-In 2012, the operation to removed the vessel started.
+In 2012, the operation to remove the vessel started.
 A breakwater and dry dock was constructed around the vessel to access it from land and demolish it where it rested.
 The dock around the wreck was sealed in April.
 By mid-May the dock was almost empty of water and the demolishing of the cruiser began.
 The project was completed in 2013.